awesome-inc/OneClickBuild/ReadMe.md

     <NUnitResultFormat>nunit3</NUnitResultFormat>

-In order to preserve compatibility to other tools like Jenkins & Sonar, the default is to use the legacy NUnit 2 format (`nunit2`).
+In order to preserve compatibility to other tools like Jenkins & Sonar, the default is to use the legacy **NUnit2** format (`nunit2`).

-When using NUnit 3 throughout all projects in your solution (recommended), a good place to set these properties is the `solution.targets`.
+When using **NUnit3** throughout all projects in your solution (recommended), a good place to set these properties is the `solution.targets`.

-If you desperately need mixing NUnit 2 & 3 in your projects, then set these properties only in the project specific targets for the projects using NUnit 3.
+If you desperately need mixing NUnit 2 & 3 in your projects, then set these properties only in the project specific targets for the projects using **NUnit3**.

 ### Getting Code Coverage (OpenCover)

-The target `Coverage` executes [OpenCover](https://github.com/OpenCover/opencover) targeting [NUnit](http://www.nunit.org/).
+The target `Coverage` executes [OpenCover](https://github.com/OpenCover/opencover) targeting [NUnit](http://www.nunit.org/) (default) or [XUnit](https://xunit.github.io/).

-Run from the command line using
+Run from the command line with

 	build MyLib.Tests\MyLib.Tests.csproj /t:Coverage